 Selenium is a trace element that is required for many essential biochemical functions in the body.
-This includes its antioxidant role in a number of redox reactions, such as those involving glutathione peroxidase.
-These functions are part of the maintenance of a normal metabolic status, of immune regulation, and of inflammation.
+This includes its antioxidant role in several redox reactions, such as those involving glutathione peroxidase.
+These functions are part of maintaining a normal metabolic status, immune regulation, and inflammation.

-Selenium has been found to be an essential component of the important enzyme iodothyronine deiodinase, which is responsible for converting thyroxine or T4 to its active form, triiodothyronine, or T3.
-Thyroid hormone regulates a number of essential metabolic activities in the body.
-The recommended daily allowances of selenium are: 0.070 mg/d for men, 0.055 mg/d for women, and 8.7 × 10-4 mg/kg/d for infants.
+Selenium is an essential component of the important enzyme iodothyronine deiodinase responsible for converting thyroxine or T4 to its active form, triiodothyronine, or T3.
+The thyroid hormone regulates a number of essential metabolic activities in the body.
+The recommended daily allowances of selenium are 0.070 mg/d for men, 0.055 mg/d for women, and 8.7 × 10-4 mg/kg/d for infants.

-The first recognition of the pathologic effects of selenium deficiency occurred in the identification of liver necrosis in laboratory animals raised on a diet that contained brewer’s yeast as a source of protein.
+The first recognition of selenium deficiency's pathologic effects occurred in the identification of liver necrosis in laboratory animals raised on a diet that contained brewer’s yeast as a source of protein.
 This was abolished by the feeding of baker’s yeast instead.
 The scientist Schwarz found, after careful investigation, that the factor which helped to prevent liver necrosis was selenium.
-This was followed by the identification of exudative diathesis in chickens, and the occurrence of white muscle disease in livestock.
+This was followed by identifying exudative diathesis in chickens and the occurrence of white muscle disease in livestock.

-The important antioxidant and anti-inflammatory roles of selenium in the body leads to the association of selenium deficiency with an increased tendency to succumb to metabolic or inflammatory challenges, leading to the development of illness.
+The important antioxidant and anti-inflammatory roles of selenium in the body lead to the association of selenium deficiency with an increased tendency to succumb to metabolic or inflammatory challenges, leading to illness development.
 One striking example is the occurrence of Keshan disease in selenium-deficient areas of China.

 Disease conditions associated with selenium deficiency

-Keshan disease is a cardiomyopathy, which is characterized by abnormalities in the ECG, cardiomegaly and eventually cardiac failure.
+Keshan disease is cardiomyopathy characterized by abnormalities in the ECG, cardiomegaly, and eventually cardiac failure.
 The essential pathological feature of the disease is the presence of multiple necrotic areas in the myocardium.
 It is usually seen in children and in women of reproductive age.
 It seems to be linked to stress, such as viral infections, in people who are selenium deficient.
 This syndrome has been successfully controlled with the government-introduced supplementation of selenium in the affected areas.

-Another disease which has traditionally been linked to selenium deficiency is Kashin-Beck disease, which is a disfiguring form of arthritis resulting from cartilage atrophy, breakdown and death, usually occurring in children between 5 and 13 years of age, seen in some parts of China, Tibet and Siberia.
+Another disease that has traditionally been linked to selenium deficiency is Kashin-Beck disease, a disfiguring form of arthritis resulting from cartilage atrophy, breakdown, and death, usually occurring in children between 5 and 13 years of age, seen in some parts of China, Tibet, and Siberia.
 The incidence of this condition has also been brought down by supplementation of selenium.